weslyo/Tablet-Hex-Converter/README.md

 An example of a file that could be inputted into this application can be found [here](/TabletHexConverter/Documents/example_serial_out.txt).
 It is important to note that the converter looks for the byte `FF` and starts decoding everything past that point. `FF` is sent by the output device during testing.

-Here is what the example input file would be decompiled to.
+Here is what the example file would be decompiled to.
 The format is (X, Y) Pressure.
 ![](/TabletHexConverter/Documents/decompiler_output.jpg)